 National register of recovery teams

-Under the Recovery team governance - Best practice guidelines, it is proposed that a national recovery team that is: developing or overseeing the implementation of an EPBC recovery plan or conservation advice; operating consistently with the Best Practice Guidelines; and agreeing to report annually, can submit their terms of reference to the Department to be nationally registered.
+Under the Recovery team governance - Best practice guidelines, it is proposed that a national recovery team that is: developing or overseeing the implementation of an Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) conservation plan; operating consistently with the Best Practice Guidelines; and agreeing to report annually, can submit their terms of reference to the Department to be nationally registered.

 Monitoring and reporting

-A draft national reporting framework has been established for recovery teams to report on progress in achieving the objectives of a recovery program and is currently being trialled.
-Monitoring and reporting is an important part of any recovery effort and enables adaptive management.
+A national reporting framework has been established for recovery teams to report on progress in achieving the objectives of a recovery program.
+Monitoring and reporting are an important part of any recovery effort and enables adaptive management.
 Recovery teams have an important role in communicating effectiveness of recovery programs.
 Reporting helps to validate the efforts of contributors such as recovery teams.
 Recovery team reporting will report not only on implementation action, but also on how the species/ecological community is responding.
 Reporting will progressively build a national snapshot of how threatened species and ecological communities are faring and will inform other national and international reporting requirements.

 A national network to enhance recovery efforts